Glossary

 Group 1.
 A number of people with one or more common characteristics.
 2. The smallest unit of a community (between 12 and 36 members; typically 24).

 GWP Gross World Product (typically in trillions of fixed dollars).
+Equivalent to the combined Gross Domestic Product of all countries in the world.

 Healthy Society A society that can meet its needs using only biocapacity.